alanxoc3/concards/README.md

   Asian characters.

-Concards wouldn't be where it is today without those open source projects & their contributors, so please check them out too :).
+Concards wouldn't be where it is today without those open source projects & their contributors, so please check them out too!

 ## Usage
-The complete syntax of embedding your flashcards into text documents consists of these keywords:
+The complete syntax of embedding your flashcards into text documents consists of these symbols:
 ```
 '@>' = Starts a concards block and also starts a question.
 '|'  = Separates sides.